 The Hollywood Heritage presents an evening of interest for fans of Paramount Pictures.
-On November 14th (my birthday), Cecil B. DeMille and Jessy Lasky’s famous Barn will be the site of the festivities.
-The retrospective will include a panel discussion with film historians, motion picture clips from the studio’s impressive library, and a display of iconic artifacts from their productions, such as wardrobe and jewelry.
+On November 14th (my birthday), Cecil B. DeMille and Jessy Lasky’s famous Barn will be the site of the charming festivities.
+The retrospective will include a panel discussion with movie historians, motion picture clips from the studio’s impressive library, and a display of iconic artifacts from their productions, such as wardrobe and jewelry.

 The Hollywood Heritage Museum is located on Highland, across the street from the Hollywood Bowl.
 The event will begin at 7:30p.